hallzy/tv-show-notification/README.md

 Shows.
 The script will find the time of day the show airs as well.

 If the date and time cannot be found for a particular show, an email will be sent to you to warn you that this happened.
-The script will not check this episode again.
+A list of the episodes that have been found to be null will be held in the fourth column of the spreadsheet.
+The script will continue to check these episodes until the script removes them (which only happens when a time stamp has been found for it).
+You may choose to remove them yourself by manually editing the cells if you feel the need to do so.

 The `master` branch will be considered the stable branch.
 The `dev` branch will be used to develop and do initial testing.
 The `dev` branch should not be used.